 - Gates close promptly at sunset each day, so arrive before sunset!

-Great campsite located near Santa Rosa.
+River Bend Resort is a great campsite located near Santa Rosa.
 Very friendly folks with a river to cool off in because when we went it was hot hot hot!
 You can camp in tents, RVs, cottages or a ‘magic bus’.
 Each campsite has their own fire pit.

 - Some car campsites, some walk in sites (the walk is not far).

 - Clean river to cool off in with a beach and rocks to dive off of.